How AWS’s Automated Reasoning Group helps make AWS and other Amazon products more secure

 Data breaches have seemingly become part of everyday digital life.
 In the past few years many large financial services firms, among others, have been hit with data breaches.
 In fact, the research firm Risk Based Security reports that in the first nine months of 2019, medical services, retailers, and government agencies suffered 5,183 data breaches, opening 7.9 billion records to theft or other nefarious purposes.

-As the world’s most comprehensive and broadly adopted cloud platform, AWS has long made security one of its highest priorities.
+Security is the top priority for AWS, the world’s most comprehensive and broadly adopted cloud platform.
 In addition to an abundance of security resources and expert guidance, AWS has a (not so) secret weapon that helps protect the company and its customers—automated reasoning.
-Automated reasoning applications help fight data breaches, improve network security, and ensure software compatibility.
+Automated reasoning applications help detect against unauthorized access, improve network security, and ensure software compatibility.

 In response to the rapid scale of cloud growth, AWS invested in automated reasoning as a way to provide higher security assurance at scale.
 Five years ago, Byron Cook, senior principal scientist, established the Automated Reasoning Group (ARG) within AWS.
 Considered by many as the strongest team in its field, ARG began to create and implement automated reasoning tools to secure AWS’s own infrastructure and services, as well as those of AWS customers.